How to Get Trustpilot Reviews Fast (Without Fake Ones)

 Trustpilot also offers integrations with other popular platforms like:

-• Shopify: Streamline review collection and display reviews directly on your product pages.
+- Shopify: Collect reviews and display them directly on your product pages.

-• Salesforce: Connect Trustpilot with your Salesforce CRM for a holistic view of customer interactions.
+- Salesforce: Connect Trustpilot with your Salesforce CRM to see all of your customer feedback and sales data in one place.

 5. Ask Creatively for Trustpilot Reviews